Art, Craft & Culture Thrives on the Great Northern Peninsula

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on July 24, 2015, in Art, Business, Community Economic Development, Heritage, Tradition and tagged art, artisans, carving, Craft, culture, driftwood, Great Northern Peninsula, mummer, photography, print, quilt, St. Anthony.
+Posted on July 24, 2015, in Art, Business, Community Economic Development, Culture, Tourism and tagged art, artisans, carving, Craft, Culture, driftwood, Great Northern Peninsula, mummer, photography, print, quilt, St. Anthony.
 Bookmark the permalink.
 Leave a comment.